 Ketamine Research Institute Training Program

-2023 "Mini-Fellowship" Intensive Ketamine Infusion Training for Clinicians — How the Ketamine Research Institute Educational Curriculum Complies with APA and ASA Recommendations
+The "Mini-Fellowship" Intensive Ketamine Infusion Training for Clinicians — Compliance with APA, ASA and DEA Recommendations

 Complies with APA and ASA Recommendations